atluft/onefetch/CONTRIBUTING.md

 **Example**:

-`{ CSharp, "csharp.ascii", "C#", vec![Color::Blue, Color::Magenta], "c#" }`
+`{ CSharp, "csharp.ascii", "C#", vec![Color::Blue, Color::Magenta], vec![Color::TrueColor{ r:0, g:0, b:255 }, Color::TrueColor{ r:255, g:0, b:255 }], {"c#" }`

 The first item `CSharp` corresponds to the name of the language as defined in tokei.
 The second item `csharp.ascii` is the name of the file containing the ascii logo, this file has to be placed in the _./resources_ folder (more info below).
 The third item `C#` is the display name.
-Then we have the colors `vec![Color::Blue, Color::Magenta]` used to customize the look of the ascii logo when displayed to the screen.
+Then we have the standard ASCII colors `vec![Color::Blue, Color::Magenta]` used to customize the look of the ascii logo when displayed to the screen.
+Then we have truecolor values for terminals that support truecolor.
 The last item `c#` is required only if the Enum name  `CSharp` doesn't match the display name `C#`.

 #### Ascii logo